Speakers

 Chief Executive, New South Wales Agency for Clinical Innovation, Australia

-Dr Jean-Frédéric Levesque is the Chief Executive of the NSW Agency for Clinical Innovation, and the Deputy Secretary, Clinical Innovation and Research at the New South Wales Ministry of Health.
+Dr Jean-Frédéric Levesque is the Chief Executive of the New South Wales Agency for Clinical Innovation, and the Deputy Secretary, Clinical Innovation and Research at the New South Wales Ministry of Health.
 He is an Adjunct Professor at the Centre for Primary Health Care and Equity at the University of New South Wales.
 He has a Medical Degree, a Masters in Community Health and a Doctorate in Public Health from the Université de Montréal, Canada.
 Jean-Frédéric brings extensive senior leadership in healthcare systems analysis and improvement, combining experience in clinical practice in refugee health and tropical medicine, in clinical governance and in academic research.
 As part of his research portfolio, Jean-Frédéric has published more than 160 peer reviewed publications and his seminal research producing a conceptual framework on healthcare access and inequity has been cited more than 4,000 times.
 Originally from Canada, Jean-Frédéric has worked in diverse medical, research and public health roles in Canada, India, the United Kingdom and Australia.

 Dan Levitt